 Low quality of the product:

-Production environment specific issues:
+Production environment-specific issues:

-Fast growth of the team:
+The fast growth of the team:

 Need to develop quality management principles: